Deltares/hydromt_delft3dfm/docs/getting_started/installation.rst

   $ conda install mamba -n base -c conda-forge

-If conda is prefered, we recommond install libmamba as the solver.
+If conda is prefered, we recommend install libmamba as the solver.
 See explaination `here <https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community>`_.

 .. code-block:: console